F3real/F3real.github.io/content/blockchain_ctf2.md

 Authors: F3real
 Summary: How to solve Blockchain CTF lvl.
 6-9

-In this post we will take a look at challenges from 6 to 9.
+In this post, we will take a look at challenges from 6 to 9.
 To solve these challenges we will use [Remix](https://remix.ethereum.org), an online IDE for solidity.
 It will also enable us to publish new contracts and interact with them (or other preexisting contracts).

 Useful tools to analyse contracts for vulnerabilities and bad practices: